tugsisilo/GPDS_TC2/_sources/markdown/lesson_2_4.md

 ````
 Go back to Jupyter Notebook and if you do everything correctly, you will see the error file (`.e####`) and the output file (`.o####`).

 Since we don't have any errors and haven't printed any output (only writing `combined_files.csv`), both files are empty.
-If the job failed, you can always delete them and you will get a new one.
+If the job fails, you can always delete it and you will get a new one.

 ````{admonition} Expected output
 ```{figure} ../pictures/lesson_2_4/P11_3.png